ur-tcs/programming-2-ex-6/poly/README.md

 ### Part 1: Higher-order functions ⭐️

-In previous weeks, we have implemented higher-order functions on IntLists.
+In last week, we have implemented higher-order functions on IntLists.
 For example, `map` was defined as:

 ```scala
 def map(f: Int => Int)(l: IntList): IntList =